-The Cost of Rehab: Why Rehab Is Worth the Price
+The Cost of Rehab: How Much Does Rehab Cost and Why is Rehab Worth the Price?

-Before reading this, you have probably already asked yourself how much rehab costs.
+Before reading this, you have probably already asked yourself how much does rehab cost?
 Rehab costs can vary depending on a number of factors, but there are plenty of options for how to pay for treatment based on your particular needs.

 Costs by Type of Treatment